-Apple’s iPhones are some of the best smartphones out there — powerful palm-sized computers that keep dozens of apps, streaming services and other features within arms reach at all times.
+Apple’s iPhones are some of the best phones out there — powerful devices that keep dozens of apps, streaming services and other features within arms reach at all times.
 Throw in outstanding cameras, a gorgeous display and a blazing-fast processor, and the iPhone quickly becomes a device you can’t live without.

 But just because the iPhones are powerful tools, that doesn’t mean they’re all easy to use.
 Sometimes, even the simplest tasks can flummox even experienced smartphone users.

 We’ve all been there, struggling to remember “Just how do I do that again?” as we stared helplessly at our iPhone screens.
 So to help make sure those moments are few and far between, we’ve put together this guide on how to use the iPhone, starting with the basics and expanding to include more advanced features.

 Whether you’ve got an iPhone 12 or you’re still holding on to an older device, our iPhone guide can help you get the most out of your smartphone.
 We'll show you how to back up your iPhone, take screenshots, turn off your iPhone, use Apple Pay, reset your iPhone and more.

 If you've upgraded to one of Apple's four latest models, here are the features to address right away.

 You’re going to want to make sure all that important data on your iPhone stays safe and secure.
 Here’s how to back up your iPhone using both iCloud and a computer.

 Knowing exactly how much battery life you left can be tricky on one of Apple’s newer iPhones.
 But we can help you see at a glance just how soon you’ll need to recharge your device.

 Taking a screenshot sounds pretty basic, right?
 But how to do it changes depending on which iPhone you’re using.
 We’ve got a quick refresher on the buttons you need to push to capture a screenshot.